 Which are the best beaches in Barcelona?
 That depends on what kind of beach experience you prefer.
 In general terms the southern beaches are more festive because they are closer to Barcelona's old city areas.
 The northern beaches are a little less crowded and have better sand.
 Whichever beach you visit in Barcelona it is important to understand that the Barcelona beaches are urban beaches.
 The beaches are in the city area.
 They are visited by 3.5 million of people every year.
 This means they can be quite crowded in high season and the sand is not always as "golden" or "white" as the blogs and guidebooks tell you.
 The water and sand are very clear and clean in the morning, but both get a bit littered at the end of a busy beach day.

-> Barcelona hotels near beach
+Best Barcelona hotels near beach

 Barcelona city council makes a big effort to keep the sand clean and the seawater clear with 90 people working daily in the summer on beach services.
-Beaches are cleaned daily early in the morning and the water quality is tested and is generally very high.
+Barcelona's beaches are cleaned daily early in the morning and the water quality is tested and is generally very high.
 So if you get there in the morning the beaches will be very clean and the water will be clear and fresh.
 You can help by not leaving cigarette butts and litter on the beach.

 The entire Barcelona metropolitan area, which includes towns near Barcelona, has 32 km of beaches in total stretching from Montgat north of Barcelona to Castelldefels south of the airport.
 The Costa Barcelona welcomes 9 million bathers a year.
-So if you want nice, bigger and a bit tidier beaches, then check out the many beaches outside Barcelona - or book a Barcelona beach tour to beaches outside Barcelona
+So if you want nice, bigger and a bit tidier beaches, then check out the many beaches outside Barcelona - or book a Barcelona beach tour to Costa Brava beaches outside Barcelona

 From the north to south coast of Barcelona city itself there are 9 beaches, which get over 3.5 million visits a year making them one of Barcelona's top attractions.
 The beaches are crowded in the summer and particularly at the weekend, so get their early to find the best spots.
 In recent years the Barcelona city council has improved services on the beaches with extra waste bins, more than 200 people cleaning the beaches daily, and special beach police patrols to keep the beaches safe.
 There are around 60-65 Red Cross lifeguards with 2 boats always on duty during the main beach season in Barcelona.